nnewdorf/DiceRollAnalysis/README.md

 # Dice Analysis
 A python script that determines the likelyhood of any total roll given a number of dice and sides per die.

+## Install
+A full list of dependancies can be found in "requirements.txt".
+To automatically install the dependancies run "pip install -r requirements.txt"

 ## Usage

 ### Input